davidk/memberset/README.md

 * [faith/set](https://github.com/fatih/set)

 And [a proposal](https://github.com/golang/go/issues/16466) on golang/go to add a built-in set type.
+There's a link to a [playground entry](https://play.golang.org/p/VhCbdtJzwz) with a complete set implementation.

 # License